BjornFJohansson/pydna/README.rst

 with example files for further information.

-An `on-line <http://pydna-shell.appspot.com>`__ shell running Python with pydna is available for experimentation.
+An `on-line <http://pydna-shell.appspot.com>`__ shell running Python with pydna is available for simple experimentation.
+It is slower than rinning pydna on your own computer.

 Please post a message in the `google group <https://groups.google.com/d/forum/pydna>`__ for pydna if you have